edgardesnos/OptML-Mini-Project/README.txt

 ## Usage

-1. Run `optml.ipynb` to train the model and apply first-order and zeroth-order attacks.
+Run `optml.ipynb` to apply first-order and zeroth-order attacks and evaluate their performances.
-2. Then use `zo_image_generation.ipynb` to generate adversarial images using zeroth-order methods.
+Run`zo_image_generation.ipynb` to generate adversarial images using zeroth-order methods.

 Both notebooks are designed to run in Jupyter Notebook environments.